decentfund/lightpaper/README.md

 - good UX to eliminate the entry barrier for newcomers;
 - ability to scale.

-So KYODO has these features :
+### KYODO features
-* Creating a working DAO group.
-KYODO provides a clear interface for manage processes,  gives a constructor to budl a customized version of a DAO for the wide range of spheres.
+* Create a working DAO group.
+KYODO provides a clear interface for manage processes,  gives a constructor to build a customized version of a DAO for the wide range of spheres.
-* Ability to mint your own token or use Decent.fund token.
-We use Colony for it.
+* Ability to mint your own token or use existing mintable one.
+We use Colony to own and manage it.
-* Collection of a secure treasury via crypto.
 * Instant tipping tool - instant payment for a contribution in crypto via different working chats.
 DF balance is reflected on the KYODO interface, and kept on Ethereum blockchain.
-* Crypto economy with inflation as an incentive system.
+* Token economy with inflation as an incentive system.
 * Democratic voting on the blockchain.
-* Multi-signature wallet.
+* Multi-signature wallet holding fund treasury.
 * Task management interface.
 * Network effect incorporated.